lancekindle/py-bugger/docs/contributing/index.md

 This project is still in an early phase of development, so it's a great time to jump in if you're interested.
 Please open or comment in an [issue](https://github.com/ehmatthes/py-bugger/issues) or a [discussion](https://github.com/ehmatthes/py-bugger/discussions) before starting any work you'd like to see merged, so we're all on the same page.

+All ideas are welcome at this point.
+If you're looking for specific tasks to help with, see the [Good first tasks](https://github.com/ehmatthes/py-bugger/issues/36) issue.

 ## Setting up a development environment

 Clone the project, and run the tests: